Mose Allison

 About

-In 1956 he moved to New York City and launched his jazz career performing with artists such as Stan Getz, Gerry Mulligan, Al Cohn, Zoot Sims, and Phil Woods.
-His debut album, "Back Country Suite", was issued on the undefined label in 1957.
+In 1956, he moved to New York City and launched his jazz career performing with artists such as Stan Getz, Gerry Mulligan, Al Cohn, Zoot Sims, and Phil Woods.
+His debut album, "Back Country Suite", was issued on the Prestige label in 1957.
 He formed his own trio in 1958.

-Prestige Records tried to market Allison as a pop star, but undefined and later undefined tried to market him as a blues artist.
+Columbia and later Atlantic tried to market him as a blues artist.
 Because he sang blues, Jet magazine thought that he was black and wanted to interview him.

 Allison was inducted into the Long Island Music Hall of Fame in 2006.